Indian Institute of Management Raipur: Equinox

 Equinox is the Annual National Level Business and Cultural Fest of IIM Raipur.
 The inaugural edition of Equinox was held on 12 March 2011.
-The 3rd Edition of Equinox was held from 17–19 February 2013 and in 2019 it was renamed "Karmaanta" which means Business in Sanskrit.
+The 3rd Edition of Equinox was held from 17 to 19 February 2013 and in 2019 it was renamed "Karmaanta" which means Business in Sanskrit.

 IIM Raipur concluded with its sixth installment of Equinox (Equinox 6.0) on 2 February 2016 amid growing fanfare.

 The flagship events of Equinox 6.0 like X-Quiz_IT, Udyam, Mudit Vriddhi, Ops-Cogitate, Socialis Procurator saw increased participation from B-School campuses across India.